Jaaneek/Weather-app/README.md

 You have to obtain an api key from [weather api](https://home.openweathermap.org/api_keys)

-Create .env at root of project and paste the template with your API KEY
+Create .env at root of a project and paste the template with your API KEY

 ```js
 REACT_APP_WEATHER_API_KEY=//Your api key here